Overcoming Dependency on Untrained Staff: A Blueprint for CBSE Schools

 Untrained staff often lack:

-These gaps can lead to inconsistent learning experiences, reduced student engagement, and missed opportunities to foster creativity and critical thinking.
+These gaps can lead to inconsistent learning experiences, reduced student engagement, and missed opportunities to foster creativity and critical thinking — challenges that are directly linked to why schools struggle to move from intention to execution.

 Solutions to Address the Issue

-Mentorship and Collaboration: Pairing untrained staff with experienced mentors encourages knowledge sharing.
-Collaborative activities, like “Nature Collage” or “Animal Masks,” promote teamwork among teachers, ensuring every educator feels supported.
+Pairing untrained staff with experienced mentors encourages knowledge sharing.
+Collaborative activities promote teamwork among teachers, ensuring every educator feels supported — contributing to building a culture of excellence in schools.

-Assessment Tools: SEP introduces structured rubrics for evaluating student performance.
-These rubrics also serve as training tools for teachers, guiding them on what to observe and assess, ensuring consistency and fairness in evaluation.
+- Assessment Tools: Structured rubrics guide teachers on what to observe and assess, ensuring consistency and fairness in evaluation.

 The SEP Advantage